iesus/dynamic-dss-websites/README.md

-# "Street Life" Visualizations
+# Street Life Visualizations

-Here we have public visualizations of "Street Life" data
+Here we have visualizations of the dataset for the "Street Life" microworld.

+For readability, the microworld is restricted to only have John and the bus as only participants in the microworld.
+We get very similar graphs adding Mary and Henrietta, except that the graphics are much larger and difficult to read.

+## Probabilities related to Pairs of Basic Propositions

+These graphs show that at any given time, there are dependencies between propositions.

 [Conditional Probs of each Basic Proposition given another one](https://iesus.github.io/dynamic-dss-websites/pairs/cond_probs.html)